graft-project/GraftDocuments/API/[API-001-SCA] Supernode RTA and Cryptonode RTA APIs.md

 ## Supernode Core Interfaces

-### GetPaymentData - return payment data for given payment id and block number and block hash
+### PaymentDataRequest - request payment data for given payment id and block number and block hash

+**Normally called by Cryptonode to it's connected supernode, but also supports synchronous call**

 Input:

 - PaymentID - globally unique payment id
 - BlockNumber - number of block auth sample built for;
 - BlockHash  - hash of this block in blockchain (probably redudant);
-- CallbackURI -  optional, if set - do not return response to caller but send it as separate unicast message
+- CallbackURI -  optional, if set - do not return response to caller but send it as separate unicast message (`TODO: check if it really needs a sync option, probably only for testing`)

 Output:
+- PaymentID - payment id from request (to match response/request in case async call)
 - PaymentData - serialized encrypted payment data
 - AuthSampeKeys - array of N (N=8) public supernode ids and it's message keys.
 It's possible to retrieve a wallet address by public id